 During the first 70 years, there were many very wet periods during which the lower holes (where the swamp had been) became flooded.
 In 1990 action was taken to correct this.
 Several large ponds were constructed and course drainage was directed via these, with any overflow passing out to sea on the southern side of the course.
 The pond water has been used as a primary source of irrigation water.
 The ponds have also become a habitat for aquatic wildlife and as many as 8 pelicans have been seen there recently.

 The first Clubhouse in 1923 was originally little more than a shed.
 There have of course been many subsequent improvements to the building and these have continued every few years to the present day.
 With the north-easterly ocean aspect, members and public have always enjoyed one of the most scenic clubhouse locations in the state.

 A vital part of any club is its members.
 Long Reef is no exception and there have been many outstanding players over the years.
 In the early years Wally Smith was probably the best and just before and after World War II, Gordon Thomson was very hard to beat.
 His crown was worn in the 50s and 60s by Des Lofthouse who won more Club Championships than any other player (12).
 Since the early 70s things have been more evenly shared and no single player has been dominant.

 There have also been some outstanding lady members with Ruby Watts, perhaps at the top of the list.
-The ladies won the A Grade Pennant title in 1968 – the only A Grade title to be won by the club.
+Dulice Fouracre holds the record of 8 individual Championship wins.

 Long Reef today remains a constant golf challenge for all players.
 The winds has always been the main obstacle to a good score and few can claim to have mastered it.
 The course itself has improved a lot over the years and it is now a testing layout with fairways and greens of which all members are proud.